zhangzhics/CITS5503_Sem2/Labs/Lab8ContainerAI.md

 - Wait until the ECS service is stable and its task is running.
 - Wait until the SageMaker hyperparameter tuning job is complete.
 - Open the ECR **Images** list, the ECS service and running task, the completed SageMaker tuning job, and the exact S3 training prefix in separate tabs.
 During marking, refresh these tabs instead of navigating from each service's home page.
-- Prepare one cleanup script containing the Lab 8 cleanup commands below, or open each resource's deletion control in advance.
+- Open each resource's cleanup control in the AWS Console before joining the queue.
 Do not run cleanup until the facilitator finishes all three checkpoints.

 ### Checkpoint 1: Local Docker image and ECR — 1 mark